DanielCiccC/DanielCiccC.github.io/FINM3405/notes/tutorial4.md

 - Naked means writing them with "Nothing backing them".
 Contrasting this with covered options:

-- A covered call -> involved writing call options over an asset that you already hold to a $FV$ of $F=hkm$ not exceeding the total value of the asset $V=QS$ of your asset
+- A covered call -> involved writing call options over an asset that you already hold to a $FV$ of $F=hkm$ not exceeding the total value of the asset $V=QS$ of your asset holding.
+  - So, if you were exercised in a call option and had to sell the underlying asset to the holder, you have the holding in the underlying asset to cover this.
+- A covered put involves writing put options to $F=hkm$ no exceeding a total amount of cash you have on hand available to cover having to buy the underlying asset if you get exercise

+- $h$: no. contracts
+- $k$: strike price
+- $m$: contract multiplier
+- $S$: Spot price
+- $Q$: The number of units of the asset we hold

+### Q1 7.
+What is the intrinsic value and time value of an option?

+An options intrinsic value